CLEF-TAR/tar/README.md

-# tar
-Technologically Assisted Reviews in Empirical Medicine
+# Technologically Assisted Reviews in Empirical Medicine

 Requires Python 2.7.5+ or Python 3